oddx2k/Blasty/README.md

 <h2>Troubleshooting</h2>

 To monitor the commands being assembled from the configuration  enable monitoring on each device to monitor in the blasty.ini by putting a 1 on the monitor option.
 Next in the game configuration put a 1 for the monitor option in the general section.
+To see serial command timing and expired status put a 2 for monitoring in game configuration.